V. K. Kothandaraman

-V. K. Kothandaraman was an Indian politician and former Member of the Legislative Assembly of Tamil Nadu.
+V. K. Kothandaraman was an Indian politician, anti-colonial nationalist and a former Member of the Legislative Assembly of Tamil Nadu.
 He was elected to the Tamil Nadu legislative assembly from Gudiyatham constituency in 1957, 1967 and 1977 elections.

-He was born on 20 May 1912 in an orthodox Hindu family but later became a Communist.
-He was an honest and enthusiastic political leader.
-In a short time, he became the leader of the Communist Party in Tamil Nadu.
+He was born on 20 May, 1912 in an orthodox Hindu family but later became a Communist.
+He was popular political leader and in a short frame of time, became the leader of the Communist Party in Tamil Nadu.